chjj/blessed/README.md

 - **keypress** - received on key events.
 - **element [name]** - global events received for all elements.
 - **key [name]** - received on key event for [name].
-- **focus, blur** - when the terminal window focuses/blurs. requires a terminal supporting the focus protocol and focus needs to be passed to program.enableMouse().
+- **focus, blur** - received when the terminal window focuses/blurs. requires a terminal supporting the focus protocol and focus needs to be passed to program.enableMouse().
+- **prerender** - received before render.
+- **render** - received on render.

 ##### Methods: